 Getting Started

 First things first….
-Let’s clarify what sight words are and talk about some of these words you may have been hearing about!
+Let’s clarify what sight words are and talk about some new terms you may have been hearing about!
+This section will also show you how to teach high frequency words using phoneme-grapheme mapping & share some key research in how our brains learn and store words.

 What is a Sight Word?